TooAngel/tooangel.de/projects.md

  - Packing app
    When I need to pack my bag, have a list what I want to take with me.
    Especially since my daughter need some more stuff, I have to take we me.
- - Gardenbot
-   Next iteration of the 'Watering system'.
-Something with drives around and maintenances the garden.
  - TickTick API
    I'm using [TickTick] for (shared) lists, ToDo, Shopping ...
    As soon as they open up their API, there is a lot of potential e.g.